The ONE organ responsible for high blood pressure.

 6. Quit smoking

 It can be difficult to do, but it's worth it: Quitting smoking is good for your all-around health.
 Smoking causes an immediate but temporary increase in blood pressure and heart rate.
 In the long term, the chemicals in tobacco can raise blood pressure by damaging blood vessel walls, causing inflammation and narrowing arteries.
 Hardened arteries cause higher blood pressure.
 The chemicals in tobacco can affect blood vessels even when you are around second-hand smoke.
-The study found that nonsmokers who were allowed to go to smoke-free restaurants, bars and workplaces had lower blood pressure than nonsmokers in areas without smoke-free policies for public places.
+The study found that nonsmokers who were allowed to go to smoke-free restaurants, bars and workplaces had lower blood pressure than nonsmokers in areas without smoke-free policies for public places.7.
+Reducing excessive stress

 We live in stressful times.
 Workplace and family demands, national and international politics all contribute to stress.
 Finding ways to reduce your own stress is important for your health and blood pressure.
 There are many ways to effectively relieve stress, so find what works for you.
 Practice deep breathing, go for a walk, read a book or watch a comedy.
 Daily music listening has also been shown to lower systolic blood pressure.
 A 20-year study found that regular sauna use reduced death from heart-related events.
-And one small 2015 study found that acupuncture can lower both systolic and diastolic blood pressure.
+And one small 2015 study found that acupuncture can lower both systolic and diastolic blood pressure.8.
+Try meditation or yoga

 Mindfulness and meditation, including transcendental meditation, have long been used and studied as methods to reduce stress.
 Yoga, which commonly includes breath control, posture and meditation techniques, can also be effective in reducing stress and blood pressure.
 A 2013 review of yoga and blood pressure found an average decrease in blood pressure of 3.62 mm Hg diastolic and 4.17 mm Hg systolic compared to those who did not exercise.
-Studies of yoga practices that included breath control, posture and meditation were almost twice as effective as yoga practices that did not include all three.
+Studies of yoga practices that included breath control, posture and meditation were almost twice as effective as yoga practices that did not include all three.9.
+Eat some dark chocolate

 Yes, chocolate lovers: Dark chocolate has been shown to lower blood pressure.
 But dark chocolate should be 60 to 70 percent cocoa.
 A review of studies on dark chocolate found that eating one to two squares of dark chocolate a day can help lower the risk of heart disease by lowering blood pressure and inflammation.
 The benefits are believed to come from flavonoids present in chocolate with more cocoa solids.
-Flavonoids help dilate, or widen, blood vessels.
+Flavonoids help dilate, or widen, blood vessels.10 Try these healing herbs

 Herbal medicines have long been used in many cultures to treat a variety of ailments.
 Some herbs have even been shown to possibly lower blood pressure.
 However, more research is needed to identify the dosages and ingredients in herbs that are most useful.
 Always consult your doctor or pharmacist before taking herbal supplements.
 They may interfere with prescription medications.
 Here is a partial list of plants and herbs that are used by cultures around the world to lower blood pressure:- czarna fasola (Castanospermum australe)